James V: War with England and death

 The death of James's mother in 1541 removed any incentive for peace with England, and war broke out.
 Initially, the Scots won a victory at the Battle of Haddon Rig in August 1542.
 The Imperial ambassador in London, Eustace Chapuys, wrote on 2 October that the Scottish ambassadors ruled out a conciliatory meeting between James and Henry VIII in England until the pregnant Mary of Guise delivered her child.
 Henry would not accept this condition and mobilised his army against Scotland.
 James was with his army at Lauder on 31 October 1542.
 Although he hoped to invade England, his nobles were reluctant.
 He returned to Edinburgh, on the way writing a letter in French to his wife from Falahill mentioning he had three days of illness.
 On 24 November his army suffered a serious defeat at the Battle of Solway Moss.
 Following a few days spent at Linlithgow Palace with Queen Mary, who was in the final stages of her pregnancy, on 6 December James travelled to Falkland Palace, where he soon took ill.

-Although James V's army had been beaten at Solway Moss, it was neither a personal humiliation for the king (who was not there) nor the result of noble disaffection.
-In fact, James had substantial support for his war policy and early in December he had made plans to renew the conflict with England.
-James was on his deathbed at Falkland when news arrived from Linlithgow that the queen had given birth to a daughter.
-According to John Knox, on hearing of the birth of his daughter, the king said "It cam wi' a lass, and it will gang wi' a lass" (meaning "It began with a girl and it will end with a girl").
+Although James V's army had been beaten at Solway Moss, it was neither a personal humiliation for the King (who was not there) nor the result of noble disaffection.
+In fact, James had substantial support for his war policy and early in December, he had made plans to renew the conflict with England.
+James was on his deathbed at Falkland when news arrived from Linlithgow that the Queen had given birth to a daughter.
+According to John Knox, on hearing of the birth of his daughter, the King said "It cam wi' a lass, and it will gang wi' a lass" (meaning "It began with a girl and it will end with a girl").
 This could refer to the Stewart dynasty's accession to the throne through Marjorie Bruce, daughter of Robert the Bruce.
 The prophecy could have been intended to express his belief that his new-born daughter Mary would be the last of the Stewart monarchs.
 In fact, the last Stewart monarch was female: Anne, Queen of Great Britain.
 James V died at Falkland Palace on 14 December 1542, aged thirty.
-The king had been ill on a number of occasions during the previous decade: in 1533 "of a sore fois"; in 1534 of the "pox, and fevir contenew"; in Paris in 1536; and in 1540, when he wrote to his wife to say that he had been as ill as he had ever been in his life, but was now recovered.
-Evidently his immune system had not recovered, as he had been ill again in November 1542.
+The King had been ill on a number of occasions during the previous decade: in 1533 "of a sore fois (face)"; in 1534 of the "pox, and fevir contenew"; in Paris in 1536; and in 1540, when he wrote to his wife to say that he had been as ill as he had ever been in his life, but was now recovered.
+Evidently, his immune system had not recovered, as he had been ill again in November 1542.
 It is likely that James V died from cholera or dysentery, rather than shame or despair brought on by the news of Solway Moss.